realdah/simple-json-replay-server/README.md

 ## Simple Features

  * **Simple command** to launch it with optional port and folder configuration.
- * **Easy to maintain data** Put a url and a response json in your replay data folder and you should get it right away.
+ * **Supre Easy to create & maintain data** Create a pure json file in your replay data folder and you should get it right away, no programming is required.
  * **Advanced features** to allow you set more matching rules including request parameter, method, header, cookie etc.
- * **Straight-foward rules** to return best match results.
+ * **Straight-foward rules** configured in the file, they are almost self explaining.
  * **Fast & Predictable**, Once configured, it will response immediately and consitently.
- * **Flexible & Powerful**, You can configure different rules to simulating different responses to cover different scenarios for the same service call.
+ * **Simple but still Powerful**, You can configure different rules to simulating different responses to cover different scenarios for the same service call, such as paginiation, error, failure etc.

 ## How to start